macas99/Express-MongoDB-JWT-Blog-App/README.md

 ```
 node index.js
 ```
 to start (after preparing MongoDB and installing npm modules).
+Some dummy data will be loaded into the database on start, see /db/data.js for user-password info.